Debbie-data/DSA-Documentation/README.md

 # DSA-Documentation
-This is where i started my data journey
+This is where i started my portfolio building while taking my data analysis class with DSA.

+I have learnt quite a number of things from Excel, to Sql and now portfolio building
+#